srobo/docs/robots_101/programme_structure.md

 ## Virtual League

 The Virtual League is often the first chance you'll have to test your strategies against other teams.
+This uses the same [simulator][simulator] used for the pre-Kickstart activities and the includes a [simulated robot][simulated-robot] which both supports the same programming interface as your robot and as a wide array of sensors.

+This allows you to use the simulator and the Virtual League to learn about writing code for a robot as well as developing the code for your physical robot before it's fully built.
+The Virtual League is thus a both a first test of your code as well as an early opportunity to explore strategies competing against other teams.

-You'll [submit][code-submitter] your robot code for running against other teams in the [simulator][simulator].
-The matches are livestreamed on our [YouTube Channel][youtube] and you'll get a copy of your robot's logs afterwards so you can continue to improve it.
+Shortly before the event you'll [submit][code-submitter] so the matches can be simulated.
+The matches are then livestreamed on our [YouTube Channel][youtube].
+After the livestream you'll get a copy of your robot's logs afterwards so you can continue to improve it.

 ## Competition